-13 Things Every Woman Should Do Before She Turns 30
+13 Things To Do Before You Turn 30

 Age really is "just a number," and there's no one way to win at womanhood.
 That said, your 20s are a great time to start achieving your goals — and as a twenty-something myself, I feel like there are so many things every woman should do before 30, if she has the chance.
 Because, why wait?

 If you're in your 20s like me, then this is probably the first time you're truly on your own, and it's finally up to you to start figuring things out for yourself.
 Most twenty-something women are full of hope, excited about all of life's possibilities, and curiously experimenting with their new-found womanhood.
 It's truly a magical time, even with all the bizarre dating experiences and gross blunders that come with caring for our first pets.

 However, in the midst of all the fun, we can't ignore that 30 is just around the corner.
 Soon, we'll be "official grown ups" (OK, so that might be total BS too, but it sometimes helps you achieve your goals when you have a target number in mind) — so there's nothing wrong with wanting to lock down a few experiences before we get there.

 Here are 13 things every woman should do before she turns 30.
 Or after.
 That works too.

 Your 20s are a great time to get out of your home country for awhile and experience what's happening in other corners of the world.
 If you have the freedom to do so, leave for a few months.
 Or, leave for even longer.
 Travel to South America and cuddle a llama or get yourself a work visa and go to Australia.
 (You can earn $25 an hour as a barista there!)

 Being an active part of a different culture is an education that you can’t acquire on a manicured university campus — and it could help you become a more clever, compassionate, and grateful person.